Juniper/contrail-charms/manual-deploy-kubernetes.md

 Please note that you can use both series - xenial or bionic.

-1. Deploy Kubernetes services.
-Here and later the xenial series are used, if you use others you may change it.
+3. Deploy Kubernetes services.
+Here and later the xenial series is used.

 Some of applications may need an additional configuration.
 You can configure it by using a yaml-formatted file or or by passing options/values directly on the command line

 [Application Configuration](https://docs.jujucharms.com/2.4/en/charms-config)